yunyaopan/ai_notes/STRIPE_INTEGRATION_GUIDE.md

 1. **Quantity Bug**: In the checkout session creation, DO NOT set `quantity` if using usage-based subscriptions.
 The current implementation correctly omits this and includes a comment explaining why.

 2. **Race Condition Handling**: The webhook implementation includes comprehensive error handling for race conditions where multiple webhook events might try to create the same customer record.
+Customer records are only created in the `customer.subscription.created` event to avoid duplication.

 3. **Fallback User ID Resolution**: If the `user_id` is missing from subscription metadata, the implementation includes a fallback mechanism to find the user by email address.